dukelec/cdpnp/Readme.md

 The stepper motor controllers and camera mentioned above are all open source projects.
 Available at: https://github.com/dukelec/cdbus_gui

-In the future, it will be possible to add devices for automatic nozzle replacement, and for automatic reversal of resistors and other components.
+In the future, it will be possible to move components as well as flip components by adding a flexible feeding device (3-axis vibration).

 ### User Interface